-Assessment takes place in small group format; occasionally, the Admissions Team might also ask the child to visit the classroom for 1-2 days.
-Our Admissions Coordinator will contact you in order to arrange the assessment time.
-The assessment fee is QAR 500 (paid with a bank transfer) and it is non-refundable whether the child is accepted or not.
+Assessment takes place in small group format; occasionally, the Admissions Team might also ask the child to visit the classroom for one to two days.
+Our admissions coordinator will contact you in order to arrange the assessment time.
+The assessment fee is QAR500 (paid with a bank transfer) and it is non-refundable whether the child is accepted or not.
 Please bring a recent passport-size picture of your child when you come for the assessment.
 Please arrive at school 15 minutes prior to the scheduled time to complete the required office protocol before the commencement of the test.
-Please note that late entry to the assessment test is not possible.
+Please note, that late entry to the assessment test is not possible.